-Simply put, a service animal performs a service for a person when their owner physically cannot or has problems with.
-They are available to help out somebody with a disability, whether they are for eyesight or walking.
-They are not meant for companionship and cannot really viewed as pets since their purpose serves a greater need for the person.
+Simply put, a service animal (usually a dog) performs a specific task (or tasks) for an individual with disabilities.
+It’s most common to see them helping individual who struggle with their eyesight or walking.
+Service animals are not meant for companionship and cannot really be viewed as pets since their purpose serves a greater need for the person.

-The Americans with Disabilities Act essentially has three requirements for a dog to be labeled as a service dog:
+The Americans with Disabilities Act essentially has three requirements for a regular or ESA dog to be labeled as a service dog:

-The most common pets that are first considered for support are the pets that are most likely to be part of the family already.
+The most common pets that are first considered to be support animals are those that are part of the family already.
+Emotional support dogs are the #1 example.
 Dogs and cats have the benefit of being domesticated already and therefore make them easier for a person to have around.
-Both cats and dogs have the ability to make strong bonds with their owners which translates into being great support animals.
-There are also tons of variants of cats and dogs to fit your temperament.
+Both cats and dogs often have strong bonds with their owners which translates into being great support animals.

 Birds are great pets for many reasons.
 For starters, they are extremely smart creatures with some even having the ability to speak and repeat words in our spoken language.
 They also require very little room and grooming, so caring for one does not take very much work.
 Lastly, they have long lifespans so they will remain part of your life for many years.
 And just like cats and dogs, there are many species of the avian species to choose from.

 Having other animals is not unheard of, but it is important to keep the well-being of the animal in mind.
 If you live in a more rural area with acres to roam, a horse may be suitable to work as your therapy animal.
 If you have an ample backyard with a ton of grass area, a pig may suit your needs.
 If you live in a small apartment, maybe a snake or hamster works best for you.